hex-digital/nuxt-cypress-example/README.md

-# example-nuxt-cypress-window
+# example-nuxt-cypress

-> My ace Nuxt.js project
+A Nuxt.js and Cypress starter kit.
+Examples include testing pages, store state, auth and more.

 ## Cypress